• Skip to primary navigation

 apple coleslaw pin

-This easy apple coleslaw recipe is one of my all-time favourite side dishes.
-It's tangy, crispy, and much lighter than shop-bought coleslaw.
+This easy apple coleslaw recipe is one of my go-to side dishes.
+It’s tangy, crunchy, and lighter than the shop-bought versions.

 Apple coleslaw in a bowl.